Keyboard shortcuts

 # First, we build H_S.

-# We add the created HermitianMixedProduct containing all the operator information into the hamiltonian, with the correct prefactor
+# We add the spin-only term into the hamiltonian, with the correct prefactor

 hamiltonian.add_operator_product(